akatopo/enyo-deploy-walker/README.md

 # :feet: enyo-deploy-walker

-A simple node library to extract the paths of sript, css, and asset dependencies for an enyo bootplate project, useful when wanting to build enyo apps with gulp etc.
+A simple node library to extract the paths of script, css, and asset dependencies for an enyo bootplate project, useful when wanting to build enyo apps with gulp etc.

+## Installation

+`$ npm install enyo-deploy-walker --save-dev`

 ## Example usage